FrontendSolutionsGmbH/ufp-env-handlebars-docker/README.md

 	./build.sh

-# Test
+# Tryout/Test

+after the successful build you can execute

+	docker run  -p 3000:3000 ufp/env-handlebars

-use docker-compose up in the /ct folder for executing a local instance
+or use the configured docker-compose in the ./ct/ folder

+	cd ct
+	docker-compose up